hydroperx/hydroperx/README.md

+# What happened to my GitHub account?

+I've gone through different medical situations and ended up deleting several accounts in the internet, including GitHub ones.
+The only internet account I've not deleted/lost is my [DeviantArt](https://deviantart.com/hydroper), which is from the 2014 year.

 # Metro design

 I've a Metro components library for React.js.
 There is an old version and a new one without a demo for now.